mcdeoliveira/pyctrl/README.md

 This is a Python library for system and control.

+We only support Python 3, and are not interested in Python 2 at all.

 ## Installation

-If you would want to install on a Beaglebone Black with the Robotics Cape first install the [rcpy package](https://github.com/mcdeoliveira/rcpy)
+If you would want to install on a Beaglebone Black with the Robotics Cape first install the [rcpy package](https://github.com/mcdeoliveira/rcpy).

 Clone this repository: